techrah/sqlite3-compression-encryption-vfs/README.md

 SQLITE_API void SQLITE_STDCALL sqlite3_activate_cerod(const char *zPassPhrase);
 ```

 If you are using CEVFS, chances are that you are _not_ currently making use of this API hook.
 You can use the `const char *` param to pass something other than the intended activation key, such as the encryption key.
 This `sqlite3_activate_cerod` function has been implemented in `cevfs_build/cevfs_mod.c` as an example.
-Alternatively, you can roll out your own [Run-Time Loadable Extension](http://www.sqlite.org/loadext.html).
+Alternatively, you can roll out your own [Run-Time Loadable Extension](http://www.sqlite.org/loadext.html) for use with a standard SQLite 3 build.

 ## Limitations